flutterwtf/mcp_flutter/README.md

   <img width="380" height="200" src="https://glama.ai/mcp/servers/qnu3f0fa20/badge" alt="Flutter Inspector Server MCP server" />
 </a>

-This project is a work in progress and not all methods (mostly Flutter Inspector related) are implemented yet.
+⚠️ This project is a work in progress and not all methods (mostly Flutter Inspector related) are implemented yet.

-However, two methods are tested with Flutter:

-- screenshot
-- get_root_widget

 Currently Flutter works with MCP server via forwarding server.
 Please see [Architecture](https://github.com/Arenukvern/mcp_flutter/blob/main/ARCHITECTURE.md) for more details.

 Some of other methods are not tested - they may work or not.
 Please use with caution.
 It is possible that the most methods will be removed from the MCP server later to focus solely on Flutter applications and maybe Jaspr.

-# !!WARNING!!
+# ⚠️ WARNING ⚠️

-ALL DUMPS TOOLS ARE VERY HEAVY OPERATION and can easily overload context window of AI agent.
-Please use them with extreme caution.
+Debug methods, which may use huge amount of tokens and therefore overload context now placed under "debug-tools" parameter.
+In production, any debug methods are disabled by default.

 ## 🚀 Quick Start